Meet the Team: Joomla Security Strike Team

 How often do you have meetings, and how do they take place?

-We have a bi-weekly informal meeting Monday.
+We have a bi-weekly informal meeting on Monday.
 Those are video calls where we discuss new reports, current tasks and upcoming releases.

 On top of that, we do “formal” meetings from time to time, mainly for election purposes but also discuss matters that affect the whole team.